researchat/notes/ep66/shownotes.md

 layout: article
 tags:
   - 雑談
 title: 66.
-Don't collect digital dust
+Weaving a web of ideas
 ---

 ## Shownotes